MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/call-ad-extension.md

 The start date is inclusive.
 For example, if you set *StartDate* to 5/5/2019, the ad extensions will start being shown at 12:00 AM on 5/5/2019.

 **Add:** Optional.
 If you do not specify a start date, the ad extensions are immediately eligible to be scheduled during the day and time ranges.
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
+If no value is set for the update, this setting is not changed.
 The start date can be shortened or extended, as long as the end date is either null or occurs after the new start date.
 If you do not set this field, then the existing settings will be retained.
 If you set this field to *delete_value*, then you are effectively removing the start date and the ad extensions are immediately eligible to be scheduled during the day and time ranges.
 **Delete:** Read-only

 ## <a name="status"></a>Status